You will learn

 • Fill out a Klaviyo signup form

-• Click a link from a Klaviyo email
+• Click a link from a Klaviyo message

-This cookie can temporarily hold personally identifiable information and lasts for two years.
+This cookie can temporarily hold personally identifiable information and lasts for up to two years.

 The Klaviyo cookie is only used for web tracking after a shopper has been identified and does not store data for anonymous visitors.